spacetracker-collab/My-Property-Scanner/README.md

 </blockquote>

-**Lament by Amitav Ghosh - A Famous Literary Novel Writer on Climate Change**
+**Lament by Amitav Ghosh - A Famous Literary Novel Writer on Climate Science ignored by him in his Novels**

 This is from Amitav Ghoshs book [The Great Derangement: Climate Change and the Unthinkable](https://www.amazon.in/Great-Derangement-Climate-Change-Unthinkable-ebook/dp/B06XXHFVPH?ref=kindlecontentin50-21&tag=kindlecontentin50-21&gclid=CjwKCAjwnPOEBhA0EiwA609ReVgzJVkksVqRJsiqfY0M9_izDER-YWZ2ad_Ynk7rj0fGVy9GStMCSxoCWJgQAvD_BwE)

 <blockquote>
  As is often the case with people who are waylaid by unpredictable events, for years afterwards my mind kept returning to my encounter with the tornado.
 Why had I walked down a road that I almost never took, just before it was struck by a phenomenon that was without historical precedent?
-To think of it in terms of chance and coincidence seemed only to impoverish the experience: it was like trying to understand a poem by counting the words.
+To think of it in terms of chance and coincidence seemed only to impoverish the experience: it was like trying to understand a poem by counting the words. <br> <br>

 I found myself reaching instead for the opposite end of the spectrum of meaning—for the extraordinary, the inexplicable, the confounding.
 Yet these too did not do justice to my memory of the event.
 Novelists inevitably mine their own experience when they write.
 Unusual events being necessarily limited in number, it is but natural that these should be excavated over and again in the hope of discovering a yet undiscovered vein.
 No less than any other writer have I dug into my own past while writing fiction.
-By rights then, my encounter with the tornado should have been a mother lode, a gift to be mined to the last little nugget.
+By rights then, my encounter with the tornado should have been a mother lode, a gift to be mined to the last little nugget. <br> <br>

 It is certainly true that storms, floods and unusual weather events do recur in my books, and this may well be a legacy of the tornado.
 Yet, oddly enough, no tornado has ever figured in my novels.
-Nor is this due to any lack of effort on my part.
+Nor is this due to any lack of effort on my part. <br> <br>

 Indeed, the reason I still possess those cuttings from the Times of India is that I have returned to them often over the years, hoping to put them to use in a novel, but only to meet with failure at every attempt.
-On the face of it there is no reason why such an event should be difficult to translate into fiction; after all, many novels are filled with strange happenings.
+On the face of it there is no reason why such an event should be difficult to translate into fiction; after all, many novels are filled with strange happenings. <br> <br>

 **Why then did I fail, despite my best efforts, to send a character down a road that is imminently to be struck by a tornado?
 In reflecting on this, I find myself asking, What would I make of such a scene were I to come across it in a novel written by someone else?
 I suspect that my response would be one of incredulity; I would be inclined to think that the scene was a contrivance of last resort.
 Surely, only a writer whose imaginative resources were utterly depleted would fall back on a situation of such extreme improbability?
 Improbability is the key word here, so we have to ask, What does the word mean?**